dm-guy/utm-alternative/README.md

 Q: So is the UTMZ campaign value adds up to the cookie each time the user enters the site?<br />
 A: No. Once there is a new cookie of traffic traffic, the script does not check for utm_campaign anymore.
 You can now rely on the new lead source cookie.

+Q: Do I must use Google Analytics?<br />
+A: The script works independently, but its benefit in its design enables you to import existing campaign variables into

 <h5>Please Contribute!</h5>
 This project is very new and needs more use cases, testing and suggestions to improve it.
 Please do!